ESTOS/estos-databinding-behavior/README.md

 # estos-databinding-behavior

 Synchronizes changes in POJOs to Polymer properties.
+The databinding is comparable to Polymer 0.5.

 ## Usage